Texas Tater Tot Casserole

 Y’all know I follow the 80/20 rule, right?
 The one where we try to eat nutrient-dense foods, lots of veggies, et cetera, 80 percent of the time, and splurge 20 percent?
 Well, my friends, this falls squarely on the 20 percent side.

-Tater tot casserole (or hotdish if you’re from Minnesota) is one of those comfort-food casseroles those of us who hail from the Midwest are pretty familiar with.
+Tater tot casserole (or hotdish if you’re from Minnesota) is one of those comfort-food dishes those of us who hail from the Midwest are pretty familiar with.
 We had it a lot as a kid and to tell the truth, I was never a fan.

 This is mainly due to the fact that the traditional recipe is made with cream of mushroom soup, and I was a staunch opponent of all things mushroom.